MechMicroMan/DefDAP/docs/contributing.md

 ## Documentation

-Where possible, update and\or include documentation at the beginning of the function with any changes you make to the code.
-Add references if required.
-This is important so that other people can use your code and so that we can validate any methods you use.
+Where possible, update or add documentation at the beginning of the function you are making or changing, adding references if required.
+This is important so that other people know how to use your code and so that we can validate any methods you use.
 We are following the [NumPy Docs Style Guide](https://docs.scipy.org/doc/numpy-1.15.0/docs/howto_document.html), but you can use any of the documentation in the code as an example.
 Add comments where it is not clear what you have done.